Modal Verbs Shall and Should

-This sentence refers to a piece advice or a recommendation.
+This sentence offers a piece of advice or a recommendation.

 'Should' is also used to talk about a situation that is likely and probable to happen in the present or the future.
-It is used to talk about expectation and prediction.
+It is used to talk about expectations and predictions.
+For example:

 This example refers to the obligation.
 They must pay the fee beforehand.

-The modal verb 'must' can also be used for expressing an order.
+The modal verb 'must' can also be used for giving orders.
 The difference between 'should' and 'must' is that 'should' is not as strong as 'must'.
 Using 'should' is more polite.

 Sometimes 'should' is replaced by the modal verb 'ought to'.
 'Ought to' is more formal and it is not used very commonly in spoken English.